Skip to main content

 What happened?

-Throughout 2022, Mailchimp and its partners were targeted by cybercriminals and suffered from several attacks.
+Throughout 2022, Mailchimp and its partners were targeted by cybercriminals and suffered several attacks.
 In January 2023, malicious actors managed to carry out a successful phishing attack and tricked at least one Mailchimp employee into exposing their credentials.

 What were the consequences?